NadeemShakya/Competitive-Programming-using-JavaScript./Matrix Computations/readme.md

 ## This section contains competitive programming under matrix computations.

-* Problem_1 : From an N * N sized matrix, compute the smallest elements from the two diagonals, and output the multiplication of these two smallest numbers.
+* <b> Problem_1 :</b> From an N * N sized matrix, compute the smallest elements from the two diagonals, and output the multiplication of these two smallest numbers.